Catyousha/yatta-expo/README.md

     - isn't there Expo Go / `npx expo start`, you ask?

-        - that ass runner couldn't use Google Sign In.
+        - that ass runner couldn't use library built on custom native code.